So what’s the first thing that pops into your mind?

 A friend of mine who owns the U47 sent me a demo recording of someone singing some oldies songs on his Universal Audio Audio Interface.
 Those AIs are well-known for handling vintage microphones efficiently.
 The sound was tremendously far from the Lambda and Apollo Twin’s results.
 In fact, it sounds like I was listening to some vinyl minus the scratches.

 Well, the Neumann 47 or rather Flea 47 can be quite expensive.
-Add to that that you need an audio interface with the best preamps for vintage-sounding microphones, and that’s a handful.
+Add to that that you need an audio audio interface with the best preamps for vintage-sounding microphones, and that’s a handful.

 But maybe there’s a cheaper, much more stable and portable alternative.